ComScore

 8. Little Gem

 If you’ve ever seen this type of lettuce on a restaurant menu and wondered what, exactly, Little Gem is (me too), here’s the answer: It’s an heirloom varietal made by cross-breeding romaine and butterhead lettuce.
-The crisp, sweet leaves come in small heads and are ready to be tossed into salads once separated.
+The crisp, sweet leaves, which come in small heads that are ready to be tossed into salads once separated, boast a mild, grassy flavor with just a hint of nuttiness.
 This one can be tough to track down in grocery stores, so check for it at the farmers market.

 different types of lettuce: mâche